RestartFU/net.odin/README.md

 package example

 import "core:fmt"
-// this import can be changed to wherever you put the library. import net "../"
+// you may change the import path to wherever you put the library. import net "../"

 main :: proc () {